justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-04-17-how-to-make-a-code-snapshot-plugin-in-neovim.md

 Back in the dark days when I used VS Code ;) I loved the [CodeSnap](https://marketplace.visualstudio.com/items?itemName=adpyke.codesnap) extension.
 It was a super simple plugin that could take your highlighted code and quickly turn it into a nice looking image.
 Moving to Neovim, I missed this feature.
 Then I saw the [Charm.sh](https://charm.sh/) folks created a super cool new CLI tool called [Freeze](https://github.com/charmbracelet/freeze)

 So instead of continuing to feeling sad about missing CodeSnap, I thought I could throw together a few lines of Lua and make my own.
-Hopefully seeing how simple it is to do something like this can give you your own inspiration to make your own little extensions to Neovim.
+Hopefully seeing how simple it is to do something like this can give you your own inspiration to make your own little extensions for Neovim.

 ```lua
 -- I always like to prefix my commands with JR so I can easily find them